Convention on Psychotropic Substances: Statistics

-All Schedules consist of 116 positions and common generalization clause for salts.
-Schedule I also contains generalization clause for stereoisomers.
+All Schedules consist of 174 positions and common generalization clause for salts.
+Schedule I also contains a generalization clause for stereoisomers.
 There are also 2 specific generalizations, both for tetrahydrocannabinol stereochemical variants.
 There are no exclusions.

 Schedule I

-Contains 62 positions (including 1 position for six tetrahydrocannabinol isomers), generalization clause for stereoisomers, specific generalization for tetrahydrocannabinol stereochemical variants and common generalization clause for salts.
+Contains 33 positions (including 1 position for six tetrahydrocannabinol isomers), generalization clause for stereoisomers, specific generalization for tetrahydrocannabinol stereochemical variants and common generalization clause for salts.